 Wondering what is the key difference between C Corp and an S Corp?
 It is their taxation.
 C Corp is subject to double taxation while there is no corporate tax on S corporation.

-That is why some entrepreneurs choose S corporation in order to save on taxes.
+That is why some entrepreneurs choose S corporation in order to save on taxes (see 'How To Become An Entrepreneur' post, as well).

 C Corporation Taxation